 Lastly, let us not forget that missionaries are preaching the Gospel, baptizing new believers, discipling them for a week or two and leaving them to plant a church.
 In other words, you do not need a worship band, building, or seminary degree to start a church.
 The only required ingredients are believers, the Holy Spirit and the Bible.
 Now, should you want to be discipled by a more mature Christian?
 Absolutely.
-But don’t let the complexity of Westernized church intimidate you from starting what God has equipped you to start.
+Should you desire to seek out training before running into ministry?
+Absolutely.
+But don’t let the complexity of Westernized church intimidate you from starting what God has equipped you to establish.

 To begin, we recommend reading more articles here at Relearn Church, subscribing to our weekly podcast, enrolling in of our Relearn Church workshop, and begin diligently praying that God would reveal to you what His Word already says about His glorious Church.

 With a heart for your journey,